-We developed this rule after considering numerous statutes and executive orders related to rulemaking.
-Below we summarize our analyses based on a number of these statutes or executive orders.
+We developed this proposed rule after considering numerous statutes and executive orders related to rulemaking.
+Below we summarize our analyses based on 14 of these statutes or executive orders.

 1. Regulatory Planning and Review

-This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Order 12866 or under section 1 of Executive Order 13563.
+This proposed rule is not a “significant regulatory action” under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Order 12866 or under section 1 of Executive Order 13563.
 The Office of Management and Budget has not reviewed it under those Orders.